ArioMoniri/NeoPaste/README.md

 ## 🤝 Contributing

-We'd love your help in making Paster even better!
+We'd love your help in making NeoPaste even better!
 Here's how you can contribute:

 1. **Fork the Repository**
    - Create your feature branch (`git checkout -b feature/AmazingFeature`)